Bicycle Accident & Pedestrian Accident Injuries in Delaware

 - Can I recover for pain and suffering?

 Out of state residents can bring lawsuits in Delaware for bike or pedestrian accident injuries which occur within the state.
-For example, a Maryland resident who is injured in a bike or pedestrian accident which occurs at a Delaware beach town has the legal right to bring a lawsuit against the at-fault driver.
-Usually, claims may be made for medical bills, lost wages and pain and suffering.
+For example, a Maryland resident injured in a bike or pedestrian accident at a Delaware beach town has the legal right to bring a lawsuit against the at-fault driver.
+In successful cases, the injured bike rider or pedestrian can receive compensation for medical bills, lost wages and pain and suffering.

 PIP Benefits for Out of State Residents Injured in Bike or Pedestrian Accidents in Delaware